KevinJudith/HomeEats/README.md

 ![HomeEats](./images/image.png)

 # HomeEats
-Simple static landing page using HTML and CSS and deployed using vercel
+Simple mobile responsive landing page using HTML and CSS and deployed using vercel

 ## Overview
 Here's an overview of the components we'll need: